microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 ### Download the images

-Next we execute the download of the images: this will take approximately 10 minutes to complete.
+Next we execute the download of the images: this will take approximately 3-5 minutes to complete for the 0.05% of the training dataset and 0.27% of the test dataset.

 ```python
 import os